lino-framework/react/docs/guide/index.rst

     $ npm run build

-TODO: Now let's do a local change and test it.
+Now let's do a local change and test it.

+TODO

 Introduction to NodeJS, npx, npm and React